 Maison d’Ambre is the most stylish accommodation in town – a chic boutique hotel by one of Cambodia’s finest fashion designers, Romyda Keth of Ambre.
 The Plantation is an urban resort with a stunning swimming pool.
 Raffles offers history, grandeur and another gorgeous pool.
 Rambutan is sleek and chic.
 There’s also a handful of retro vintage sleeps in renovated modernist villas including The Sangkum and Villa Langka.
 See our Where to Stay in Phnom Penh – from Colonial to Contemporary guide and our recent post on Phnom Penh’s best boutique hotels.

-Begin the first full day of your 2-day Phnom Penh itinerary by climbing into an endearingly old-fashioned cyclo for the 3-hour Khmer Architecture Tours ‘Central Phnom Penh by Cyclo’ tour led by an architecture student, to appreciate the array of architectural styles in the city, from charming shophouses and hidden Chinese temples to grand French colonial-era edifices and enigmatic modernist originals.
+Begin the first full day of your weekend in Phnom Penh itinerary by climbing into an endearingly old-fashioned cyclo for the 3-hour Khmer Architecture Tours ‘Central Phnom Penh by Cyclo’ tour led by an architecture student, to appreciate the array of architectural styles in the city, from charming shophouses and hidden Chinese temples to grand French colonial-era edifices and enigmatic modernist originals.

 Take a tuk tuk to the splendid National Museum of Cambodia (Cnr Streets 178 and 13) to admire impressive archaeological relics, including the world’s finest collection of Khmer Empire sculptures, and enjoy the quiet of the leafy courtyard.
 Mosey along Street 178 to browse beautiful shops, such as Garden of Desire, Senteurs d’Angkor and Daughters of Cambodia, and, if you’re up for more, nearby Street 240, an easy ten-minute stroll away, for even more lovely stores, including Waterlily, Bliss, Mekong Quilts, and Elsewhere.
 See our Phnom Penh shopping itinerary.

-Begin the second day of your 2-day Phnom Penh itinerary by making your way to the hilltop pagoda, Wat Phnom, to climb the staircase guarded by mythical naga serpents to have your fortune read and see the statue of Madame Penh.
+Begin the second day of your weekend in Phnom Penh itinerary by making your way to the hilltop pagoda, Wat Phnom, to climb the staircase guarded by mythical naga serpents to have your fortune read and see the statue of Madame Penh.
 Legend has it that after discovering four Buddha statues washed up by the Mekong, she built a temple to house them on the knoll that would become Phnom Penh or Mount Penh.
-After, take a tuk tuk to Toul Sleng Genocide Museum (Street 113), a former school that the Khmer Rouge transformed into Security Prison 21 or S-21, where they tortured over 17,000 before sending them to the Killing Fields.
+After, take a tuk tuk to the Toul Sleng Genocide Museum (Street 113), a former school that the Khmer Rouge transformed into Security Prison 21 or S-21, where they tortured over 17,000 before sending them to the Killing Fields.